Surytejaswini66/CrediKhaata-Backend/README.md

 ---

 **Disclaimer**: This is a mock version of the SMS/WhatsApp reminder and receipt generation feature.
 Integration with third-party APIs (like Twilio or Sinch) for real-world implementation is recommended.

+## Motivation

+This project was developed as part of an assignment to understand backend architecture, RESTful API design, authentication, and real-world data handling.
+It also allowed me to explore how loans and credit tracking work in a small business context.